A+E Global Media

-A&E Television Networks, LLC, doing business as A+E Global Media (formerly A+E Networks) is an American multinational broadcasting company owned and operated as a 50–50 joint venture between Hearst Communications and the Walt Disney Company through the General Entertainment Content unit of its Entertainment division.
-It owns several non-fiction and entertainment-based television brands, including A&E, History Channel, Lifetime, FYI and their associated sister channels, as well as holding stakes in, or licenses, their international branches.
+A&E Television Networks, LLC (doing business as A+E Global Media) is an American multinational broadcasting company owned by Hearst Communications.
+A&E owns several non-fiction and entertainment-based television brands, including A&E, History Channel, Lifetime, FYI and their associated sister channels, as well as holding stakes, or licenses, in their international branches.

+The company was founded in 1984 as a joint venture between Hearst, ABC (which was later purchased by Disney), and other partners, later including NBC.
+It launched the History Channel in 1995 and the Biography Channel in 1998, and acquired Lifetime Networks in 2009.
+Hearst and Disney became 50-50 owners of the company after NBC sold its minority stake in 2012.
+It continued as a 50–50 joint venture between Disney and Hearst, until Disney sold its stake to Hearst in 2026.

+The company also has investments in Vice, Propagate Content, Atlas Obscura and Philo TV.

 History

 A&E was formed from the merger of the Alpha Repertory Television Service and the Entertainment Channel, a premium cable channel, in 1984 with their respective owners keeping stakes in the new company.
 Thus A&E's shareholders were Hearst and ABC (from ARTS) and Radio City Music Hall (Rockefeller Group) and RCA, then the parent of NBC (from Entertainment Channel).
-The company launched A&E, at the time known as the Arts & Entertainment Network, on February 1, 1984, as a block on Nickelodeon to fill in the time slot that ARTS held, as ARTS was a block on Nick.
+The company launched A&E, at the time known as the Arts & Entertainment Network, on February 1, 1984, as a block on Nickelodeon (Nick) to fill in the time slot that ARTS held, as ARTS was a block on Nick.
 In 1985, the partners spun off A&E into its own 24 hour channel, and Nickelodeon later created Nick at Nite to fill in the time slot that A&E formerly held.

 In 1990, after having aired episodes of its original 1960's version starting in 1987, A&E acquired rights to, and started producing new episodes of, the documentary series Biography— which became the channel's flagship program.
 The network also introduced its own companion magazine A&E Monthly.

 The company indicated that plans for a history channel were in the works in 1993; it purchased the Lou Reda Productions documentary library and long-term rights for the Hearst Entertainment documentaries archive.
 In June 1993, the Rockefeller Group's Radio City Music Hall sold its 12.5% stake in A&E to the other three partners (now including NBC in place of RCA after GE's purchase of the latter in 1986) with NBC owning 25% and the other two 37.5% each.
 Also that month, a new production unit was set up.